NeumoNeumo/blog/content/posts/build_docker/index.md

 # Software Selection

-To solve the problem, we need an virtual machine under control on the server for enough privileges to execute `singularity build`(or `docker build`) which requires `sudo` if you meet such a tough condition as mentioned before.
+To solve the problem, we need a virtual machine under control on the server for enough privileges to execute `singularity build`(or `docker build`) which requires `sudo` if you meet such a tough condition as mentioned before.
 Then an OS is run on the virtual machine.
 Finally, we could build the image.